How to be authentic and memorable with your blog when you’re an introvert

 Using social media to be both authentic and memorable

 Once you’ve pressed publish you need to share your post widely.
 No matter how good your SEO you can’t just rely on search engines to show your content to interested readers.
 It does require some effort on your part as the days of letting the internet work for you are long gone.

 Promotion has become a hugely important aspect of blogging.
-But this might not sit well with authentic heart-centred writers who also dislike the process of selling.
+But this might not sit well with authentic heart-centred writers who also dislike the process of ‘selling themselves’.

-So you’ll need to know whether your readers are on Instagram, LinkedIn, Facebook, Pinterest or Twitter, just go to one or two places that resonate with you.
+Once you know whether your readers are on Instagram, LinkedIn, Facebook, Pinterest or Twitter, just go to one or two places that resonate with you.
 You may have followers already in some places, in others you might have to start from scratch.
-And that will take time and patience and that can make it harder to stay engaged.
+But that will take time and patience and that can make it harder to stay engaged.

-Which is often why we suggest to bloggers to engage on social media BEFORE they start a blog.
+Which is often why we suggest to bloggers to engage on social media with potential readers BEFORE they start a blog.
 And, crucially, before you want to promote each post.
 Followers may not like it if you only appear to share your content and then disappear.

 Other social ways to be authentic and memorable with your blog